onichandame/dcmio/README.md

 ## Goal&Motivation

-The motivation comes from the development of NeuboronPlan.
-The final goal of this toolkit is to support the NeuboronPlan project
+The motivation comes from the development of a proprietary software in the company I work in.
+The final goal of this toolkit is to support the proprietary software

+## Current Status

+This project has been frozen because a toolkit which better suits out situation was found.
+Everyone is welcome to clone from, contribute to and redistribute it in any form so long as my comapny does not hold it back.

 ## Instruction